ItzMelton/Back/README.md

 # Back
-Teleports you back to your death point : A Tshock plugin for terraria
+A Tshock plugin that teleports you back to your last death point and display infos about your last death reason

+# Commands
+`/back`
+`/deathinfo`

+# Permissions
+`back.back`
+`back.deathinfo`